If carcinization happens when languages evolve to be more like Rust, then what do you call it when Rust evolves to be more like Java? Caffeination?

 moved inside anotherGc

 , making it unrooted, and allowing us to create a simple mark-sweep collector.
-At this rate, though, we would just reinvent C++’s copy constructors. -
+At this rate, though, we would just reinvent C++’s copy constructors. - Variable-sized data.
+I foolishly decided to make it so that

 Gc